Progressive stamping die tooling with a precision sheet metal strip, showing punched slots and formed features on a die set.

 Logistics plans that keep schedules safe

-I plan lead time with buffers for holidays and weather.
-So urgent orders still arrive on time.
-Then I split shipments when risk rises.
-Also, I align freight mode with cost and season.
-Therefore you keep stock and sales moving.
+I plan lead time with buffers.
 I coordinate stamping with plastics and welding when kits save freight.
 So your landed cost falls while quality stays stable.

 • Use VCI for carbon steel and long sea routes.